pbayer/ProcessFlows.jl/README.md

 ### Simulation of Production Systems and Projects

-The goal of this repository is to provide software (in `Julia`), which simulates the main characteristics of production systems and projects:
+`PFlow.jl` is a `Julia` library, which simulates the main physical characteristics of production systems and projects:

-- processing of orders
+- processing of orders,
-- through different resources
-- in a predetermined sequence
+- in given sequences,
-- which take different and varying processing times and
+- taking different and varying processing times and
+- through different workunits,
-- are prone to failures.
+- which are prone to failures.

-Sometimes several resources are available for doing a job, sometimes orders have to compete for resources.
+Often several resources are available for doing a job, sometimes orders have to compete for certain resources.
 Sometimes components or other prerequisites are required in order to process orders.
-There are multiple dependencies which have to be simulated in order to get characteristics like
+Sometimes there are physical or policy limits to buffer sizes.
+Multitasking may be required or restricted … There are **multiple dependencies** which have to be simulated in order to get system level characteristics like

 - utilization,
 - throughput,
-- cost
+- cost.

-of production systems or project organizations.

-All this has to be achieved by simple parametrization and by means of lists of
+All this is achieved by simple parametrization and lists of

 - orders,
-- machines/resources,
+- workunits,
 - materials

-which are the basis of production systems and orders or even projects usually handled by systems like SAP, ERP or project management software.
+which are the basis of production systems or projects and are usually handled by MRP or project management systems.

 `Julia` (with `SimJulia`) is maturing and can provide for a really fast simulation library, capable to simulate also medium to large systems as in production, in automotive plants or in multiprojects.